Regulatory Publishing Software: The Complete Guide to eCTD Publishing Tools

 Key Takeaways

-• Selection should follow a structured evaluation process: Define requirements first, evaluate against weighted criteria, calculate true total cost of ownership, and check customer references before final selection.
+- Selection should follow a structured evaluation process: Define requirements first, evaluate demonstrated capabilities, review validation support, and obtain a vendor-specific commercial proposal before final selection.

 Next Steps